Skip to main content

 If you value having a low simmer for delicate tasks like melting chocolate, Wolf, SKS, and Thermador are the best options.

-Wolf uses a dual-stack burner with two gas ports to every burner, which allows for many variations in simmer performance.
+Wolf uses a dual-stack burner with two gas ports to every burner, allowing for many simmer performance variations.

 Thermador and SKS's simmer performance is intermittent but still performs well, with the induction burner on the Thermador Pro Grand and SKS offering the best simmer and never blowing out at the lowest temperature.